exler/placemarker/README.md

 <img src="docs/app-screenshot.png">

+## Features

+- Mark countries you visited on a world map
+- Mark your home country
+- Share your map with others
+- Sync your data across devices
+- Authenticate using OAuth2 (Google, GitHub) or email/password

+## Advertisement

+Are you looking for a proficient full-stack engineer to help you with your next project and you happen to enjoy my work?
+I am available for hire!
+Reach out to me via [my website](https://kamilmarut.com).

 ## License

 `Placemarker` is under the terms of the [MIT License](https://www.tldrlegal.com/l/mit), following all clarifications stated in the [license file](LICENSE).